-In August brother J. Bennet came from North-America to assist in the work.
-As the number of their hearers was constantly increasing, they purchased a small house and fitted it up, both for dwellings and a meeting-place.
-The Negroes, not only attended divine service on the Lord'sday, but frequently visited the missionaries during the week; so that they were often employed from morning till night.
-The gospel found entrance into the hearts of some, and a Negroe woman was baptized on the 10th of September 1768, being the first fruits of this mission.
-Soon after five others were added to the church by this holy ordinance.
-Many planters, perceiving the good effects following the labours of our brethren, invited them to preach on their estates \.
+In August brother J. Bennet came from North America to assist in the work.
+As the number of their hearers was constantly increasing, they purchased a small house and fitted it up both for dwellings and a meeting-place.
+The Negros, not only attended divine service on the Lord's-day, but frequently visited the missionaries during the week; so that they were often employed from morning till night.
+The gospel found entrance into the hearts of some, and on the 10th of September 1768 a Negro woman was baptized, being the first fruits of this mission.
+Soon after five others were added to the Church by this holy ordinance.
+Many planters, perceiving the good effects following the labours of the missionaries, invited them to preach on their estates.

 This encouraging prospect, however, did not long continue.
-It soon appeared, that many Negroes had attended the preaching from mere curiosity; these, therefore, as soon as the novelty ceased, intermitted their attendance.
+It soon appeared, that many Negros had attended the preaching from mere curiosity; these, therefore, as soon as the novelty ceased, intermitted their attendance.
 Among the few stated hearers little of vital godliness was to be discovered; so that the missionaries found little freedom to admit any to baptism.

 After the removal of brother Brukshaw, who in 1771 went to Antigua, and the decease of brother Bennet in 1772, the mission was involved in very distressing circumstances.
 Pecuniary and other difficulties oppressed it from without, and dissensions among the missionaries themselves disturbed its internal peace, and injured the work in which they were engaged.
-At length only one missionary was left on the island; and thus, neither the public preaching of the gospel, nor the instruction of the few baptized and the catechumens, could be properly attended to.
+At length only one missionary was left on the island; and thus, neither the public preaching of the gospel, nor the instruction of the few haptized and the catechumens, could be properly attended to.
+The following year brother John Angerman arrived and renewed the work with zeal and courage, and not wholly without success; but he finished his earthly career in 1775.
+His fellow-labourer continued, amidst many difficulties, to sow the seed of the Word, in hopes of a plentiful harvest at some future period, for as yet the prospect was far from encouraging.